Kate-Hooker/Kate-Hooker/README.md

 #### Group Projects

-[News Reader](https://github.com/Kate-Hooker/news-reader) a 24 hour agile group project, combined 2 APIs (one to find the main new articles being published in different parts of the world and summarises them, the other is a screen reader)
+[News Reader](https://github.com/Kate-Hooker/news-reader) a 24 hour agile group project, combined 2 APIs (one to find the main news articles being published in different parts of the world and summarise them, the other is a screen reader)

 [Forragers Map](https://github.com/Kate-Hooker/Forragers-map) 24 hour agile project using a new tech stack and a map API to create an app that could benefit society in some way.
 Uses leaflet, knex, vanilla javascript and a database to allow users to share their favourite forraging spots.